(Reuters) - President Barack Obama is set on Tuesday to unveil his budget proposal for fiscal year 2017, his final year in office.

 COMPUTER SCIENCE EDUCATION

-Obama will propose $4 billion for states and $100 million for school districts to expand computer science in schools.
+Obama will ask for $4 billion for states and $100 million for school districts to expand computer science in schools.

 The budget will include $1 billion over five years to help coal-mining regions with economic development.